Vexcited/rikka/README.md

 2. Now you can build the Docker image and run it.
   - `yarn start`: Will build and start with logs.
   - `yarn start-daemon`: Will build and start in background.
+3. If you're running `start-daemon`, you can stop the process using `yarn stop`.
+Also, you can stop the process and remove volumes and networks associated to the container by running `yarn stop-volumes`.